kowalcj0/tech-test-selenium-jbehave/README.md

 The tutorial aims to provide a fully-functional project that you can use to model you own project:

-1. src/main/java/org/jbehave/tutorials/etsy/EtsyDotComStories.java is the entry-point that JBehave uses to run the stories.
+1. src/main/java/com/yelllabs/techtest/Stories.java is the entry-point that JBehave uses to run the stories.
 2. src/main/stories contains the stories run by JBehave via EtsyDotComStories.java.
-3. src/main/java/org/jbehave/tutorials/etsy/steps/HousekeepingSteps.java contains the steps does housekeeping chores, such as emptying cart between scenarios.
-4. src/main/java/org/jbehave/tutorials/etsy/steps/EtsyDotComSteps.java contains the steps mapped to the textual steps.
+3. src/main/java/com/yelllabs/techtest/steps/Steps.java contains the steps mapped to the textual steps.
-5. src/main/java/org/jbehave/tutorials/etsy/pages contains the Groovy page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
+4. src/main/java/com/yelllabs/techtest/pages contains the Java page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
-6. src/main/resources/techtest-steps.xml contains the Spring configuration for composition the steps
+5. src/main/resources/techtest-steps.xml contains the Spring configuration for composition the steps